-The Division of Transportation is responsible for the Government's Executive Branch fleet by way of the Central Motor Pool.
-This includes, but is not limited to, the purchase of Government motor vehicles competitively through standardization; ensuring safety, reliability, and fuel-efficient motor vehicles; registering and inspecting vehicles; supplying fuel for the fleet; and the disposal of vehicles from the fleet at the end of their life cycle.
+The Department's Division of Transportation - Central Motor Pool is responsible for management and oversight of the GVI fleet and its GPS platform, Fuel Program, and fleet management services.
+This includes, but is not limited to, the purchase of Government motor vehicles through standardization; ensuring vehicle safety and maintenance, procurement of fuel-efficient motor vehicles; registration and inspection of vehicles; supplying fuel for the fleet; vehicle auctions, and the disposal of vehicles from the fleet at the end of their life cycle.

-The Transportation Unit supervises the operations of Central Motor Pool facilities in the Territory, which includes the acquisition, assignment, loan, disposal, identification, refueling, maintenance, repair, and storage of all motor vehicles within the Executive Branch.
+The Division of Transportation supervises the operations of the Central Motor Pool facilities in the Government, which includes the acquisition, assignment, loan, disposal, identification, refueling, maintenance, repair, and storage of all motor vehicles within the Executive Branch.

 Current initiatives within the Transportation Division include:

 Vehicle registration services are provided by the Division of Transportation for all new vehicles and annual registrations in collaboration with the Bureau of Motor Vehicles.
-The Department announces the annual schedule for registration renewals during the latter part of the year.
+DPP announces the annual schedule for inspection and registration renewals during the latter part of the calendar year.

-The GVI Fleet Management System utilizes equipment from GPS Insight to monitor the vehicle fleet to ensure asset accountability, safety, sustainability, and proper maintenance.
-Additionally, the system is able to track mileage, idling fuel consumption, employee time management, and collaboration between field staff.
+The GVI Fleet Management System utilizes monitoring equipment from our partner GPS Insight to monitor the Government fleet to ensure asset accountability, vehicle and driver safety, sustainability, and proper maintenance.
+Additionally, the system is able to track mileage, idling, fuel consumption, employee time management, and collaboration between field staff.

-The Division of Transportation employs mechanics in each district that services fleet vehicles for basic maintenance and repair services.
-Waivers are granted for vehicles still under warranty and for specialized parts and services beyond our mechanics scope of work.
-Maintenance appointments may be scheduled via phone or email at firstname.lastname@example.org.
+The Division of Transportation employs mechanics in each district that services its fleet vehicles for basic maintenance and repair services.
+Waivers are granted for vehicles to be serviced by the dealerships once still under warranty and also specialized parts and services beyond our mechanics scope of work.
+Maintenance inspections may be scheduled via phone or email at email@example.com.

-Vehicle Auctions are held quarterly and alternate between districts for vehicles that are at the end of life.
-User agencies transfer these vehicles over to the Department and they are prepared for public auction and sold to the highest bidder.
-Interested bidders must preregister to take part in these auctions.
+Vehicle Auctions are typically quarterly events that alternate between districts for vehicles that are at the end of their lifecycle.
+User agencies transfer these vehicles over to DPP that are then prepared for public auction and sold to the highest bidder.
+Interested bidders must preregister with our Fiscal Office to take part in these auctions.

-The Division of Transportation provides wrecker services to its user agencies to transport damaged and non-operational vehicles from one point to another.
-Please contact email@example.com to arrange for our towing service.
+The Division of Transportation provides towing services to its user agencies to transport damaged and non-operational vehicles from one point to the other.
+Please contact firstname.lastname@example.org to arrange for a tow.

 What is the frequency of government vehicle auctions?